jprante/log4j2-elasticsearch-http/README.md

 `url` the Elasticsearch HTTP node \_bulk endpoint URL (default: `http://localhost:9200/_bulk`)

-`index` the index name of the Elasticsearch cluster to write log messages to (default: `log4j2`)
+`index` the index name of the Elasticsearch cluster to write log messages to (default: `log4j2`) The index name may be a date format string like 'log4j2-'yyyyMMdd

 `type` the type of the Elasticsearch index to write log messages to (default: `log4j2`)